Steve Taylor doesn’t have to do any arm wrestling with other county commissioners to get things done in Bartow County.

 Taylor said the county has close to 1,800 acres available less than two miles off I-75 at the Cass-White Road exit, just north of the Budweiser brewery.

-The Highlands 75 Industrial Park is a Georgia Ready for Accelerated Development site, which means it is already primed to receive tenants.
+The Highland 75 Industrial Park is a Georgia Ready for Accelerated Development site, which means it is already primed to receive tenants.

 “The state economic development officials know all about it,” Taylor said.
 “We’ve got water, sewer, roads, rail — everything is already at the site.”